JavaScript Random Number Generator

 Security Warning: Passwords & Tokens

 Never use Math.random() for security-critical applications!
-It is not cryptographically secure.
+While it is fine for a general JS random number generator, it is not cryptographically secure.
 For passwords, API keys, or session IDs, always use the Web Crypto API.

 Need to generate secure tokens?
 Try our Random String Generator or UUID Generator.